Mission and Vision Statement & Goals

 Ministering deliverance / sanctification to those that want spiritual oppression removed so they can focus on their calling in the Kingdom of Yah / God

-Teaching on the various aspects of spiritual warfare
+Teaching in various aspects of spiritual warfare

-Teaching how to 'walk with Yah' or in other words how to live as directed by the Bible (i.e. halakah) to maximize blessings through biblical character and to minimize the need for further Sanctification ministry
+Teaching how to 'walk with Yah' or in other words how to live as directed by the Bible (i.e. halakah) to maximize blessings through biblical character and to minimize the need for further deliverance ministry

 The Oneness of Yah

 We affirm the Shema (Deuteronomy 6:4) “Hear, O Yisra’ěl: יהוה our Elohim, יהוה is one!"